JoolsHattey/webprog-coursework/README.md

 bar charts.

 ### Drag and drop questions
-You can drag the questions to reorder them and also the answe options for multi select and single select options.
+You can drag the questions to reorder them and also the answer options for multi select and single select options.
+More info at [drag drop list](#drag-drop-list).

 ### Authentication
 This app uses Firebase authentication, the benefits of using this are that it can support multiple authnetication providers while still giving the same Firebase token ID which can be used to set admin claims which only allow specific users to edit quizs.
+I have not added any other auth providers as it would be difficult to demonstrate, so I just did Google and email and password login

 # Architecture